Rotating Tiger Cheese Box Construction Tips

 Beads of sweat formed upon my knitted brow as I inserted a new battery into the battery holder.
 The top was placed onto the base.
 NOTHING happened.
 There was no sign of life in the rotating box.

 A second passed.
 Another second passed.
 Still nothing.
 I changed the orientation, I spun the box by hand, I willed it, through force of mind, to spin.
 Nothing happened.
-How DARE it not respond to my mental commands.
+It did not respond to my mental commands.

 Apparently, the circuit would run on ONE VOLT, and no more.